mortytheplatypus/mortytheplatypus/README.md

 ### Hi there 👋

 🛠 I'm current working as a Software Engineer at Synesis IT Limited.
-Right now, I'm working on developing video conferencing solutions.
+My work domain revolves around developing video conferencing solutions.

 🔎 I am open for collaborative research work.